 Rule 2 – Clinical Student Practice

 Rule 2 applies to students enrolled in a clinic course.
 Student names are automatically submitted to the Minnesota Supreme Court if they are in a clinic where there may be an opportunity to represent a client.
 When the drop/add period ends after the first week of school, student names are submitted to the attorney registration clerk.
 Within two weeks, students will be certified.
 Students will not be personally notified of their certification.
-Please see the registrar or law clinics office manager with questions regarding clinic student certification.
+Please see the registrar or law clinic administrator with questions regarding clinic student certification.
 Students who are not in good standing are ineligible to participate in the Clinics and for student practice certification.

 Certification under one rule DOES NOT include certification under the other.